johnhenry/conda-init/readme.md

 # Conda Init

-Small script to initialize a minimal [_conda_]() environment file with `name` and `python version`.
+A small script that creates minimal [_conda_](https://conda.io/) environment files initialized with `name` and `python version`.

-Useful for running multiple small python projects on the same computer.
+Useful for running multiple python projects on the same computer.

 Includes versions for bash (mac/linux) and powershell (windows).

 ## Installation

-1. Clone the repository and move into the directory
+1. Clone this repository and move into the directory

 ```shell
 git clone git@github.com:johnhenry/conda-init.git